Theorem – There is one and only one circle passing through three given non-collinear points | Class 9 Maths

 We know that the perpendicular bisector of a chord passes through the centre.
 So, we construct perpendicular bisectors of PR and RQ.

 Step 3: Take a compass.
 With point P as the pointy end and R as the pencil end of the compass, mark an arc above and below PR.
 Do the same with R as pointy end P as pencil end of the compass.

 Step 4: Join points intersected by the arcs.
 The line formed is the perpendicular bisector of PR.

 Step 5: Take a compass, with point R as the pointy end and Q as pencil end of the compass mark an arc above and below RQ.
 Do the same with Q as the pointy end and R as the pencil end of the compass.

 Step 6: Join the points intersected by the arcs.
 The line formed is the perpendicular bisector of RQ.

-Step 7: The point where two perpendicular bisectors intersect is the center of the circle.
-Mark it as point O. Thus, O is the center of the given circle.
+Step 7: The point where two perpendicular bisectors intersect is the centre of the circle.
+Mark it as point O. Thus, O is the centre of the given circle.